RenanBentes/Caxias/README.md

 # Caxias
- Aplicativo simples apresentando algumas características das armas do exercito brasileiro/Simple application featuring some characteristics of the weapons of the Brazilian Army.
+ Aplicativo simples apresentando algumas características das armas do Exército Brasileiro/Simple application featuring some characteristics of the Arms of the Brazilian Army.